CleverCloud/doc.clever-cloud.com/commons/addons/clever-cloud-addons.md

 ### Information screen

-This screen sum-up the caracteristic of the selected add-on.
+This screen sums-up the caracteristic of the selected add-on.
 Features and environnement varaibles (if applicable) are shown.

 <figure class="cc-content-img">